Bernoulli free boundary problem for the infinity Laplacian: Introduction

 $\bullet$ {\it Relationship with the $p$-Bernoulli problem.} We show that, if $\Omega$ is convex and regular, both the $p$-Bernoulli constants $\l _{\Omega, p}$ and $\L _{\Omega, p}$ defined as in Section \ref{s:ip} above converge to $\l _{\Omega, \infty} = 1/R_\Omega$ in the limit as $p \to + \infty$ (Corollary \ref{c:convl}).
-Moreover, if $u _p$ are solutions to the interior $p$-Bernoulli problem, we prove that they converge uniformly to the solution to problem \ref{f:P} provided we are in a setting when such solution is unique, and provided $u _p$ are {\it variational} solutions, namely they are issued from the minimization of functionals \eqref{f:Jpi} over $W ^ {1,p} _1 (\Omega)$ (Theorem \ref{t:convp}).
+Moreover, if $u _p$ are solutions to the interior $p$-Bernoulli problem, we prove that they converge uniformly to the solution to problem \ref{f:P} provided such solution is unique, and provided $u _p$ are {\it variational} solutions, namely they are minimizers of functionals~\eqref{f:Jpi} over $W^{1,p}_1 (\Omega)$ (Theorem~\ref{t:convp}).